 This webinar analyses the most commonly used translation techniques including modulation and transposition.
 Examples are in English as a source language and Spanish as a target language, with some additional examples in French.
 However these techniques can be applied to a large number of languages.

 A native of Costa Rica, Gladys Matthews currently teaches translation and interpretation at Indiana University-Purdue University, Indianapolis.
 She has also been the director of postgraduate programmes in interpretation at the College of Charleston (South Carolina).
 She is a certified court interpreter and is also a freelance translator.

 Gladys Matthews PhD

-This webinar will help you improve your problem-solving capabilities with a sound grounding in translation techniques.
+This video will help you improve your problem-solving capabilities with a sound grounding in translation techniques.